kivihub/gocognit/README.md

   gocognit [<flag> ...] <Go file or directory> ...

 Flags:

-  -over N    show functions with complexity > N only
+  -ignorePath     ignore files it's path matching the given regexp -ignoreContent  ignore files it's content matching the given regexp -over N         show functions with complexity > N only
-             and return exit code 1 if the output is non-empty -top N     show the top N most complex functions only -avg       show the average complexity over all functions, not depending on whether -over or -top are set -json      encode the output as JSON
+                  and return exit code 1 if the output is non-empty -top N          show the top N most complex functions only -avg            show the average complexity over all functions, not depending on whether -over or -top are set -test           indicates whether test files should be included -json           encode the output as JSON
+  -verbose        output detail
   -f format       string the format to use
                   (default "{{.PkgName}}.{{.FuncName}}:{{.Complexity}}:{{.Pos}}")

 The (default) output fields for each line are: